Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Introduction

 \section{Introduction}

-The FRC is a gathering of robots to complete certain tasks within timed matches.
-Started by Dean Kamen and Woodie Flowers in 1989, an increasing number of teams of high school students design robots to attend the competition according to each year's specific game mechanics.
-Details of this program and of three others (FIRST Lego League Jr. (FLLJ), FIRST Lego League (FLL), and FIRST Tech Challenge (FTC)) can be found in \cite{wiki:first}.
-The FRC has since ballooned to a pool of close to 4000 robots in 2018 playing in local and regional tournaments for a chance to qualify for the world championships of more than 800 robots.
-In turn, the FIRST divided its world championships into two championship tournaments (Houston and Detroit starting in 2017) with about 400 robots each.
-As of the 2018 competitions, each championship site is composed of six divisions: Carver, Galileo, Hopper, Newton, Roebling, and Turing in Houston, and Archimedes, Carson, Curie, Daly, Darwin, and Tesla in Detroit.
-Each division runs a mini-tournament to determine a division champion.
-The six division champions further advance to the Einstein field where they play round robin matches in the semifinals.
-Based on win/loss records in the Einstein field, the top two semifinalists advance to the final round and play three matches to determine the tournament champion for the site.
+For Inspiration and Recognition of Science and Technology (FIRST) is an international youth organization which sponsors the FIRST Robotics Competition (FRC), a league involving three-versus-three matches, as dictated by a unique game released annually.
+The FIRST entry on \citet{wiki:first} provides a more detailed description of the organization and its history.
+Winning an individual match in the FRC requires one set of three robots, an alliance, scoring more points than an opposing alliance.
+Since its founding by Dean Kamen and Woodie Flowers in 1989, an increasing number of teams have designed robots according to each year's specific FRC game mechanics.
+The FRC has since ballooned to a pool of close to 4000 teams in 2018 playing in local and regional tournaments for a chance to qualify for the world championships of more than 800 teams.
+In turn, starting in 2017, FIRST divided its world championships into two championship tournaments in Houston and Detroit with about 400 robots playing in each.

+Important to this article's terminology and used frequently among scouters and tournament staff alike are the competing ``red'' and ``blue'' alliances to refer to the aforementioned sets of three robots.
+Those interpreting raw footage of matches rely heavily on the correspondingly colored bumpers of the robots in their data collection.
+Additionally, a robotics ``team'' refers to a group of people who have constructed, managed, and maintained a ``robot'', which refers to the actual machine playing in a match.

+With the never-changing three-versus-three format arose questions posed by many FRC strategists over the years in analyzing past tournaments and their alliance selection phases: Which robots carried their alliance, and which robots were carried by their alliance?
+How might one use the answers to the first questions to predict hypothetical or upcoming matches?